translate/pootle/docs/server/upgrading.rst

 Always make backups of all your translation files (your whole :setting:`PODIRECTORY`) and your custom settings file.
-You can synchronize all your translation files with the database using the :ref:`syncdb mangament command <commands#syncdb>` before you make your backups.
+You can synchronize all your translation files with the database using the :ref:`sync_stores management command <commands#sync_stores>` before you make your backups.

 Make a backup of your complete database using the appropriate *dump* command for your database system.